cran/GSODR/README.md

     ## these data by others must provide this same notification.
     ## WMO Resolution 40.
 NOAA Policy'
     ##
-    ## GSODR does not redistibute any weather data itself.
-It only
+    ## GSODR does not redistribute any weather data itself.
+It
-    ## provides an interface for R users to download these data,
+    ## only provides an interface for R users to download these
-    ## but it does redistribute station metadata in the package.
+    ## data, but it does redistribute station metadata in the
+    ##
+    ##                 package.

 ``` r
 tbar <- get_GSOD(years = 2010, station = "955510-99999")